MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market

-Since the concept of an industry or sector exists primarily in financial markets, it is rarely discussed in the NLP domain.
-In recent years, some studies have explored sentiment consistency among related firms within the same industry.
-Liu et al. constructed an ``enterprise knowledge graph'' of firms and showed that ignoring correlations (e.g., industry co-movement) can result in missing important spillover effects~\cite{liu2019combining}.
-Jochem et al. demonstrated that bias can propagate along supply chains~\cite{jochem2019bias}.
-Cao et al. highlighted that industry-level sentiment or news can permeate to firm-level sentiment via graph links or information diffusion paths~\cite{cao2025too}.
-However, none of these studies explicitly define or utilize firm-specific sentiment.
+Recent studies have examined sentiment links among related firms within the same industry.
+Jochem~\cite{jochem2019bias} found that bias propagates along supply chains, and Cao~\cite{cao2025too} reported that industry-level news can diffuse to firm-level sentiment.
+However, these studies do not explicitly model industry-specific sentiment.

-Another key theme is how sentiment effects play out over time including latency and persistence.
-Studies often find that market reactions to sentiment are not instantaneous\cite{smales2016news}, i.e., news may have a lagged impact or gradual diffusion.
-DeFond et al. documented that bond investors initially overreact to bad earnings news, and then correct this overreaction after the official announcement~\cite{defond2014timeliness}, indicating that sentiment takes time to fade away.
-However, in current quantitative forecasting models that incorporate sentiment, we have not observed any work that explicitly accounts for such lag effects.
+Another key theme focuses on the temporal behavior of sentiment.
+Empirical evidence suggests that market reactions are delayed rather than immediate~\cite{smales2016news}.
+DeFond~\cite{defond2014timeliness} documents that sentiment effects fade over time.
+Despite this evidence, existing quantitative forecasting models that incorporate sentiment do not explicitly account for such lag effects.